* Dollar index pulls back from Friday's high

 Either way, faith in Tokyo's ability to weaken the yen has

-dominant positive position in major FX markets.
+still the dominant positive position in major FX markets.

 Satoshi Okagawa, senior global markets analyst for Sumitomo